steve-canham/imp_ror/README.md

 <h3>Purpose</h3>

-ror1 was developed for three main reasons:
+imp_ror was developed for three main reasons:

 a) To provide a mechanism to quickly download and integrate ROR data within other systems, on a regular basis (e.g. as each new version is published).
 The ROR data is available